qleet/user-docs/docs/index.md

 ![Distributed Computing](img/DistributedComputingSolution.png)

-### Qleet
+### Threeport

-QleetOS is an application orchestration platform.
+Threeport is an application orchestration platform.
 It provides abstractions for Kubernetes clusters and infrastructure providers.
 It allows us to manage software systems in any region for any supported infra provider through a single control plane.
-QleetOS is designed to enable the coming explosion of decentralized and globally distributed software systems.
+Threeport is designed to enable the coming explosion of decentralized and globally distributed software systems.

 ![Decentralized Computing](img/DecentralizedComputingSolution.png)

-## What QleetOS Is Not
+## What Threeport Is Not

-### QleetOS is not a Kubernetes Distribution
+### Threeport is not a Kubernetes Distribution

 Kubernetes distributions provide installation of Kubernetes clusters along with supporting services, or cluster addons.
 They provide a way to install